This page is manually translated.

 - Seating available for voters waiting to vote

 - Sufficient space for voters in wheelchairs

 - Magnifier for election material and the ballot

 Curbside voting and other assistance is available

-If you are 65 or older, or have a physical disability, you may vote on Election Day without leaving your vehicle.
+If you are 65 or older, or have a disability, you may vote on Election Day without leaving your vehicle.
 This is called curbside voting.
 If you would like to use curbside voting, make sure to use the designated parking space at the polling location and follow the instructions on any signage.
-Some voters find it helpful to bring a helper who can enter the polling place to ask an election officer for curbside assistance.
+Some voters find it helpful to bring an assistant who can enter the polling place to ask an election officer for curbside assistance.
 You may also find it helpful to call ahead to alert the officers of election of the time you plan to arrive.

 Remember, if you have questions, ask an election officer to explain your rights.

 - Contact your local voter registration office: elections.virginia.gov/LocalGR

 - Contact the Virginia Department of Elections at (800) 552-9745 or email@example.com